Cabinet Members & Staff

 Speaker of the House

-Acting Secretary, Kansas Department of Health &Environment (Ms. Rachel Sisson, KDHE Designee)
+Secretary, Kansas Department of Health & Environment (Derik Flerlage, Designee)

-President & CEO, Kansas Board of Regents (Dr. Max Fridell, KBOR Designee)
+President & CEO, Kansas Board of Regents (Karla Wiscombe, Designee)

 Early Childhood Director

 Dyogga Adegbore joined the Kansas Children’s Cabinet and Trust Fund in 2004.
 Dyogga tracks financial activities on grants, contracts, interagency agreements and office funds, also coordinates meeting and travel arrangements.
-She has worked with agency heads in state government and private industry over 20 years.
+She has worked with agency heads in state government and private industry over 35 years.
 Most recently, Dyogga worked with the CEOs of the Kansas Board of Regents, Kansas State Fire Marshal, and Kansas State Bank Commissioner offices.
 She graduated with her Bachelor of General Studies (BGS) degree from Washburn University of Topeka and AAS degree, Platt College.
-She has held membership in the Society for Human Resource Management (SHRM) and American Business Women’s Association (ABWA) for over ten years.

 Amy Meek joined the Kansas Children’s Cabinet and Trust Fund in May 2015.
 Before joining the Cabinet, she spent six years at Community Action, Inc. in Topeka, first as the Early Childhood Education Coordinator and finally as the Director of Head Start and Early Head Start.
 She fostered collaborative partnerships with school districts and community entities in order to provide high-quality integrated services to at-risk children and families in Shawnee County.
 She has experience in program management, grant writing, policy development, and compliance with local, state and federal regulation.
 She also participated in local and state early childhood leadership groups promoting comprehensive services for children 0-5.

 Prior to joining Community Action, Inc., Meek worked as an administrator for a hospital child care center and also worked in the pediatric and orthodontic dental field.
 She holds a BA in Human Development and Family Life with an emphasis in Early Childhood Education from the University of Kansas and a Master of Business Administration from Baker University.